vigna/hrtb-lending-iterator-rs/README.md

-Traits for lending iterators.
+## A lending iterator

-The design of [`LendingIterator`] was proposed by [Daniel Henry Mantilla](https://github.com/danielhenrymantilla/lending-iterator.rs/issues/13);
+The design of the lending iterator contained in this library was proposed by [Daniel Henry Mantilla](https://github.com/danielhenrymantilla/lending-iterator.rs/issues/13);
 also [Yoav Tzfati](https://github.com/Crazytieguy/gat-lending-iterator/issues/12) participated to the discussion, providing information and code.